Natural Help for Your Child's Constipation

 Transitions & stress

-Starting school, travel, a new sibling, or other stress can trigger constipation.
-The gut-brain connection means emotional changes often show up digestively.
+Changes such as starting school, traveling, or a new sibling can affect bowel patterns.
+The gut-brain connection means emotional shifts often show up in digestion

 Medications